1. Scope of Application

 b) If a provision within these “General Terms and Conditions of Business” or a provision within the framework of other agreements proves to be ineffective or becomes ineffective, the validity of all other provisions or agreements shall not be affected thereby.

-c) The laws of the Federal Republic of Germany apply for these “General Terms and Conditions of Business” and for the entire scope of legal relationships between Food affairs and the Client.
+c) The laws of the Federal Republic of Germany apply for these “General Terms and Conditions of Business” and for the entire scope of legal relationships between Levy and the Client.

-d) Insofar as both parties are businesspersons within the meaning of the German Commercial Code (“HGB”), the exclusive venue of jurisdiction for all disputes resulting directly or indirectly from the contractual relationship is Frankfurt am Main, Germany.
+d) Insofar as both parties are businesspersons within the meaning of the German Commercial Code (“HGB”), the exclusive venue of jurisdiction for all disputes resulting directly or indirectly from the contractual relationship is Munich, Germany.